 We would always recommend that after a significant change in your life, including separating, that you update your Will.
 Having an out of date Will may mean that your wishes are not adhered to should you pass away.

 We offer a free no obligation initial consultation to help you understand the next steps if you have decided to divorce.
-Taking legal advice at an early stage can often avoid potential pitfalls and can enable you to resolve matters sooner.
-Contact us today to book your appointment.
+Taking divorce legal advice at an early stage can often avoid potential pitfalls and can enable you to resolve matters sooner.